MosinAbazDev/Donr-App-React-Native/README.md

 # Donr – Charity Management App

-Donor is a cross-platform mobile application developed using React Native.
+Donr is a cross-platform mobile application developed using React Native.
 The app is designed to help organizations manage charity donations by keeping records of donors and the amounts they contribute.

 ---

 ## Features
 - Cross-platform support (Android & iOS)
-- Donor registration and donation tracking
+- Donr registration and donation tracking
 - View donation history
 - Firebase integration for data storage (basic)
 - Simple and clean user interface